jspsych/jsPsych/docs/developers/extension-development.md

 The `data` field is an object containing all of the `data` generated for the plugin.
 Each 'data' object has a `type` and `default` property.
 Additionally, this should be only used for data you choose to generate.
 Any jsdoc (comments included in the /** */ tags) you include will be scraped as metadata if you are choosing to generate metadata.
 This scraped metadata will also be used to create the JsPsych documentation.

-For more information on the various types of parameters one can include in their data field, see [here](./plugin-development.md#parameter-types).
+For more information on the various types of parameters one can include in their data field, see our [documentation on `ParameterType`s](./plugin-development.md#parameter-types).

 ### Optional methods